Top Dog Model

 Top Dog Model is a British reality dog competition show that aired on ITV2 from 5 September to 10 October 2012.
 The judging panel consists of head judge Stacey Solomon, Lilah Parsons and Addison Witt.
 Britain's Got Talent winners Ashleigh and Pudsey feature in various episodes, demonstrating tasks and offering advice to the contestants.

 Format

-The show will aim to find Britain's next talented canine, that will star in an ad campaign for household product Cif PowerPro Naturals.
+The show aimed to find Britain's next talented canine, that starred in an ad campaign for household product Cif PowerPro Naturals.